 - I. Membership of the Parent Association shall consist of all parents and guardians of children attending St. John Catholic School and all adults subscribing to the purposes of the Parent Association.
 The management and affairs of the Parent Association shall at times be under the direction of the Parent Association Chairs. - II.
-Members of the Parent Association who are volunteers serving without compensation shall be personally liable for the acts, debts, liabilities or obligations of the school. - III.
-Each family is expected to volunteer time to the school and/or parish community, attend Parent Association meetings when possible, support activities and fundraising projects sponsored by Parent Association.
+Members of the Parent Association who are volunteers serving without compensation shall be personally liable for the acts, debts, liabilities or obligations of the school. - Association meetings when possible, support activities and fundraising projects sponsored by Parent Association.
 In order to cover the net cost of all fundraising projects, (which constitutes part of the school budget) each family is expected to meet their fundraising commitment, PLUS their auction procurement items.
 Two parent families are obligated to give 40 hours annually as service in the school or parish.
 Single parent families are obligated to give 20 hours of volunteer time annually. - IV.
 No dues shall be required to become a member of the Parent Association.